The best protection against these forms of attack is stick to official channels.

 When viewing emails, pay close attention to the sender’s address.
 Tag any official emails you get as trusted sources.

 If any email asks for your login details, make sure it is from a trusted source before you click anything.
+Sites like Netflix will only send official emails and expect you to login on their site.

 Decades on, the internet is still in its relative infancy, and many consider it a wild west of sorts.
 Be safe out there.